PRESERVING THE OPEN FIRE CANOPY TRADITION

 These were really only introduced when people started to burn coal in the cities during the industrial revolution.
 Unlike wood, coal fires need air underneath through a slotted grate to burn well.

-The majority of our canopies are hand formed from 0.7mm sheet which allows us to create the flowing curves you can see.
+The majority of our fireplace canopies are hand formed from 0.7mm sheet which allows us to create the flowing curves you can see.
 Thicker materials would make this very difficult.
 The seams on our canopies are hand rolled and joined with rivets featuring domed caps typically but there are other choices.
 The bottom edge of all our canopies features a hidden round steel bar rolled into the edge to give a nice clean, straight edge but also give your fireplace canopy rigidity.

-Style is the first decision regarding a canopy.
+Style is the first decision regarding an open fire canopy.
 Below are sketches of some of the most frequently requested traditional styles of canopy.
 We do however make canopies to customers exact specification if feasible.
 To see images of many of the fireplace canopies we have made a visit the gallery section.

 WHAT OUR CUSTOMERS SAY